Chapter 10 : Pandemonium

 Theo shook his head, watching as Professor Flitwick conjured a white cloth to cover Terrance’s body.

-“We arrived to this scene…” Theo murmured as an answer.
+“We arrived to this…” Theo murmured as an answer.

 “Did anyone see the murd—what happened?”
 Professor Sinistra asked, cringing at her own slip up.